What should I pack?

 Can I contact my student while they are on their trip?

-Students on hiking camps may bring cell phones but will be limited in their use.
-However, students are not allowed to carry cell phones on AGO backpacking trips.
+Students are not allowed to carry cell phones on AGO backpacking trips.
 Part of experiencing the wilderness is temporarily setting aside any and all distractions, including technology.
 At the end of each day, communication is sent from AGO to parents with trip updates.
 While guardians will not be able to be in contact with their students while they are on their course, they will be given a trip itinerary.
 Furthermore, if an emergency incident involving a student occurs, their guardian will be contacted as soon as possible by AGO administrative staff.

 AGO welcomes and respects people of all backgrounds and beliefs, just as they are.
 When it comes to folks who are LGBTQ+, AGO affirms and celebrates them in all walks of life and welcomes them as students and instructors.

 What do you believe?